fdegier/GitLab-auto-SemVer/README.md

 In order to make this work you need a user that has access to your repository and have it's SSH private key in a environment variable, as well as the public key added to its account.

+## Automatically?
+Bumping the `patch` version is quite simple, however how could we decide to bump the `minor` or `major`?
+Quite frankly it would be quite difficult to guess it based on the code changes, it would be a cool project for another day though!

+For now the only way to automatically bump the version is to include a keyword in the last commit message.
+The options are to use `#major` to bump the major and `#minor` to bump minor.
+This keyword can be anywhere in the last commit message.

 ## Example .gitlab-ci.yml
 Below is an example of using it in GitLab CI.
 First we inject the SSH key of the user with sufficient rights to push to